MicrosoftDocs/appcenter-docs/CONTRIBUTING.md

 The maintainers will merge your PR into the live branch once feedback has been applied and your change looks good.

-On a certain cadence, we push all commits from live branch into the live site and then you'll be able to see your contribution at the [App Center docs site](https://docs.microsoft.com/appcenter/).
+On a certain cadence, we push all commits from live branch into the live site and then you can see your contribution at the [App Center docs site](https://docs.microsoft.com/appcenter/).

 ## DOs and DON'Ts